 By 2050, here’s hoping fossil fuels – which still occupy an almost exclusive position in today’s mobility – will be a thing of the past.
 Long considered a miracle energy, oil subsequently revealed its limitations and the serious environmental consequences of its use.
-To avoid repeating this mistake, instead of pinning all our hopes on one existing or future energy we should count on a broader energy mix.
+To avoid repeating this mistake by pinning all our hopes on one existing or future type of energy, we should hedge our bets on a broader energy mix.

-It is also worth noting an established tendency to focus on energy carriers but not their sources.
+It is also worth noting an established tendency to focus on energy carriers, but not their sources.
 Yet in some countries, the electricity for trains may very well come from a coal-fired power plant.
-The entire life cycle of energy and its impacts on the environment, especially in terms of CO2 emissions and air pollution, must be taken into account.
+The whole life cycle of energy and its impacts on the environment, especially in terms of CO2 emissions and air pollution, must be taken on board.

 In the light of current knowledge, it is highly likely that electricity – stored in the form of hydrogen or in batteries – as well as biomass and hydrogen, will be tomorrow’s energy carriers, possibly in addition to a new kind of energy storage yet unknown!

-In the field of aviation, efforts are underway to reduce the C02 emissions of existing fleets, especially by improving engine efficiency and optimising air control.
-To prepare for tomorrow’s fleets, research work is being carried out on biofuels, hydrogen, and hybrid architectures.
-However, given the growth in traffic and the maturity time for fleet renewals, jet fuel is here to stay as the main energy source for planes for some years.
+In aviation, efforts are ongoing to reduce the C02 emissions of existing fleets, especially by improving engine efficiency and optimising air control.
+To prepare for tomorrow’s fleets, research work is being carried out on sustainable aviation fuel (SAF), hydrogen, and hybrid architectures.
+However, given growth in traffic and the maturity time for fleet renewals, jet fuel is here to stay as the main energy source for planes for some years to come…

 For cars, existing batteries are not yet a long-term solution since they contain many rare earth metals, which create problems with regards extraction and recycling.
 While awaiting cleaner versions or for the hydrogen solution to be more widely used, these batteries are nevertheless useful for the energy transition: since industrial systems cannot be transformed overnight, batteries mean they can already start developing around an electric solution.